 In response to this problem, Certified Elder Law Attorney and Estate Advisor Evan Farr developed a unique solution – a special type of asset protection trust called the Living Trust Plus™ that functions very similarly to a revocable living trust and maintains much of the flexibility of a revocable living trust, but protects your assets from the expenses and difficulties of probate PLUS the expenses of long-term care while you're alive, PLUS lawsuits and a multitude of other financial risks during your lifetime.

-Even though the Living Trust Plus™ is "irrevocable," it can still be revoked so long as the trustee and all of your beneficiaries agree to revoke it.
+Even though the The Living Trust Plus® is "irrevocable," it can still be terminated so long as the trustee and all of your beneficiaries agree to terminate it.
 Additionally, you retain a very high degree of control over your trust assets because:

-If you are between 55 and 65 and still healthy and living at home, you owe it to yourself and your family to contact a licensed Living Trust Plus™ attorney in your state.
+If you are over 65 and still healthy and living at home, you owe it to yourself and your family to contact a licensed Living Trust Plus® attorney in your state.
 If you do not see an attorney listed for your state, don't worry.
 We are constantly expanding our network and recruiting the most qualified attorneys.
-If you are interested in the asset protection provided by the Living Trust Plus™ but do not see an attorney near your city or town, please let us know (by filling out the form on the right side of this page) and we may be able to reach out to an attorney near you.
+If you are interested in the asset protection provided by the Living Trust Plus® but do not see an attorney near your city or town, please let us know (by filling out the form on the right side of this page) and we may be able to reach out to an attorney near you.